mxa1132/Mu_abdallah/README.md

 # Mu_abdallah
-Currently working on understanding the fate of emerging pollutants and developing sustainable and ecofriendly technologies for their removal.
+Currently working on understanding the fate of emerging pollutants and developing sustainable technologies for their removal.